jordan-m-stokes/techdegree-project-12/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Info
 This app is a MERN-stack application.
 It has a back-end, Express server and front-end, React server.
 It's purpose is to serve as a blogging site.
 The back-end is used to publish, edit and delete blog posts, and the front-end is for viewing them.
-To create a post, on the back-end simply click "Create New Post," fill out form, search for a cover photo from Pexels or Unsplash with builtin search engine, and submit it.
+To create a post, on the back-end, simply click "Create New Post," fill out form, search for a cover photo from Pexels or Unsplash with builtin search engine, and submit it.
 After that, the post can be viewed on the front-end.

 ## Prerequisites